borismus/webaudioapi.com/content/main.md

 ![Web Audio API Book Cover](book/web-audio-api-cover.jpg)

-# Samples

-This site hosts interactive Web Audio [samples][] which are referenced in the book.

 # Read for free

-The author released the book for free under the [CC license][cc].
-It's available to read online in a few formats:
+The book can be read for free under the [CC license][cc].
+It's available in the following formats:

 - [HTML][html]
 - [PDF][pdf]